rumplestilzken/mksuper/README.md

 # mksuper
 Guide and Scripts to help unmake and make a super partition

+These scripts assume you are on an ubuntu based distro.
+You may need to adjust the scripts or run the commands individually on your machine to get the desired results.

 ## Download your appropriate version of stock firmware.
 ## Titan Pocket
 [tee](https://drive.google.com/file/d/1HZZ84TOGcj6zQcGn5_o1i0CW5GfI6H4D/view?usp=share_link)